Anirudh257/Anirudh257.github.io/_posts/2018-10-27-How to secure a research internship at a top institute.md

 I followed this age-old maxim:

 <h3 align="center">Doing is the best way of learning something</h3>
-At the end of my 2nd year and till the 2nd year summer, I worked under a professor on
+In my 2nd year summer, I worked under a professor on
 <a href = "https://github.com/Anirudh257/MDO-oversampling">Mahalanobis Distance Oversampling</a>, an algorithm to improve the
 performance of classification algorithms on imbalanced datasets.
 I read and implemented the paper.
 Then, I also worked on a year-long project in my 3rd year on <a href = "https://github.com/Anirudh257/Audio-files-extraction">Audio Classification</a>.